mfzfairuz/Marketing-Analysis-CRUD-Python/README.md

 # Marketing-Analytics-CRUD-Python
 This Python-based tool is designed to help marketing teams gather, organize, and analyze data from Facebook Ad campaigns.
-Absolutely!
-Here's a README file for your Facebook Ads CRUD program that you can use on GitHub:

 # Facebook Ads Marketing Analysis Tool